colmenasio/ALU_INT_web_scraper/README.md

 This proyect was done as a "alumno interno" task (plz change this line asap...)

+None of the scripts in this repository was written by chatGPT or similar tools

 ## Getting Started
 1. Creating a `WebCrawler` instance:
     - The crawler needs the relevant selectors and metadata needed for, well, crawling the web.
 Said parameters are provided during instanciation.
 Either specify them directly...